 Ukraine has a total of 46 universities that teach journalism, but the quality falls far short of meeting industry needs.
-"There is no adequate infrastructure to train content producers," said the editor-in-chief of a regional investigative reporting agency.
+"There is no adequate infrastructure to train content producers," said Volodymyr Torbich, editor-in-chief of Chetverta Vlada, an investigative reporting agency in Rivne.

 University journalism schools remain outdated and theory-centric; their faculty lack practical journalism experience themselves.
-The Ukrainian Catholic University's journalism school, named the best along with the Kyiv Mohyla Academy's program, shifted towards more religious education in mid-2020, according to one panelist - and faculty members who had upheld the program since 2011 have left.
+The Ukrainian Catholic University's journalism school, named the best along with the Kyiv Mohyla Academy's program, shifted towards more religious education in mid-2020, according to Torbich - and faculty members who had upheld the program since 2011 have left.